 When interacting with a phone screen users have a limited amount of visual information to make a thorough purchase decision. eBay and Australian retailer, Myer reimagined the digital shopping experience by creating a personalized virtual reality e-commerce ‘department store’, featuring enhanced navigation, where product information is updated in real time and shaped by consumer data.

 In the light of social distancing and never-before-seen augmented features coming to newer devices, one might go so far as to say that hands-free AR solutions are slowly killing brick-and-mortar stores.
 In fact, augmented reality has begun to challenge some of the most sought-after advantages of physical stores such as ease of product returns, reliability, and lower risk of fraud.

-According to a 2016 Retail Perceptions report, 61% of shoppers prefer retailers that provide augmented reality experiences, 77% wish to use augmented reality for customizing product attributes — such as color or style — and 40% of consumers are willing to pay more for AR-ready products.
-The Drum mentioned 64% of marketers already using or expecting to use AR a year ago and Global Market Insights estimates that the AR market could surpass $50 billion by 2024, driven by adoption in retail, real estate, medical, automotive, and other industries.
+Three augmented shopping experiences are common today: “Try On” for worn products; “Try Out” for products that can be placed in your environment; and “Interact” for interactive products, like electronics.
+And The Drum mentioned 64% of marketers already using or expecting to use AR a year ago and Global Market Insights estimates that the AR market could surpass $50 billion by 2024, driven by adoption in retail, real estate, medical, automotive, and other industries.

 One attractive aspect of AR as a business solution lies in its ability to utilize assets for end-to-end integration in the product lifecycle and the customer journey.
 A 3D model can be used from early phases of design to promotion and merchandising and to elevate customer experience or what comes after, such as using AR in combination with geo-technology to incentivize people to visit specific locations and collect rewards.